wencharmwang/RSS3-Wiki/src/guide/rss3-sdk-for-javascript.md

 </code-block>
 </code-group>

-### Usage
+Then reference `rss3` in your project.

 ```js
 import RSS3 from 'rss3';
 ```

+## Getting Started

+The first step in using the sdk is to initialise it.

-#### Initialization
+### Initialization

 There are 4 ways to initialize the SDK:

+-   Create a temporary account (recommended where file modification is not required)
--   Initialize with external signature method (recommended)
+-   Initialize with external signature method (recommended where file modification may be required)
--   Create a brand new account
 -   Initialize with mnemonic
 -   Initialize with private key

+If you just want to get the information and don't need to commit it, then the easiest way to initialize it is by creating a temporary account (the first way), i.e. just pass the `endpoint` parameter.
+Don't worry, no file will actually be changed without calling the `file.sync()` method to commit the file.

-For security reasons, unless there is a specific need, you should initialize with external signature method provided by a wallet (hot or cold).
+If you need to make changes to a file, such as changing the avatar or posting a new item, then for security reasons, unless there is a specific need, you should initialize with external signature method provided by a hot or cold wallet (the second way).

 And `agentSign` is a kind of agent signature, refer to the `agent_id` and `agent_signature` fields in [RSS3 protocol](https://github.com/NaturalSelectionLabs/RSS3) for more information.
 Once the user has initialized the SDK with an external signature, an agent signature is generated to sign subsequent changes.
 The agent information is stored in a suitable and secure place through the `agentStorage` parameter, the default location is the cookies.